moyeraz/moyeraz/content/thank-you/index.md

         }

         if (timeLeft === 0) {
-            // Instead of using history.go(-1), we'll use a different approach const previousPageUrl = document.referrer;

-            if (previousPageUrl) {
-                // Force a fresh load of the previous page window.location.href = previousPageUrl;
+            // Force a full reload to the homepage (or any specific URL if needed) window.location.href = '/';
         } else {
-                // Fallback if referrer is not available window.location.reload();
-                window.history.back();
-            }
-        } else {
             timeLeft--;
             setTimeout(updateCountdown, 1000);
         }
     }

-    // Start the countdown when the script loads updateCountdown();
+    // Start the countdown
+    updateCountdown();
 </script>